Rebecca Goff, Executive Director

 As Executive Director, Rebecca Goff oversees the company, serves as primary client contact, offers linguistic consulting, leads workshops, and presents at conferences, schools, and tribal council meetings.
-Linguistic and research interns/employees are under her supervision, as is the Office Manager and Sales Manager.
+Linguistic and research interns/employees are under her supervision, as is the Office Manager.

 She holds a Bachelor of Arts degree in English with an emphasis in Creative Writing from St. Catherine University in Saint Paul, Minnesota and a Master of Arts degree in Linguistics from the University of Montana at Missoula.
 She has been invited to speak at conferences and present workshops in several states about linguistics and Native Teaching Aids.
 Her previous work in the retail sector has been valuable in NTA's product development and marketing.
 She and her husband, Brandon, are avid board game players and strongly believe in the power of games to teach concepts, critical thinking and communication.

 Brandon Goff, Creative Director

 Brandon Goff has been developing web content for over 20 years.
 He began his work as an independent graphic designer and web developer in Minneapolis, MN, later founding Meta-Forge LLC.
 Among his major clients have been Harley Davidson, Target, United Health Care, and General Mills.
 Also of note is his creation of a 4 volume CD-ROM music educational game and experience series for an organization called A+, that went into production and was sold commercially.